cbg-ethz/PYggdrasil/docs/tutorial/singleMCMC.md

 ## 5) Visualize the results

-In the following we would like to plot the evolution of the MCMC chain and the trees that were sampled.
-First we convert the data from the serialized format to a *pureMCMCdata* format.
-This is a simple dataclass that contains the trees and the log probabilities of the trees.
+In the following, we would like to plot the evolution of the MCMC chain and the trees that were sampled.
+First, we convert the data from the serialized format to a pureMCMCdata format.
+This is a simple data class that contains the trees and the log probabilities of the trees.

 ``` python
 # unpack the data - reads in the serialized trees to Tree objects